 B) Lower dumbbells past your head, keeping arms mostly straight with elbows slightly bent.
 Keeping abdominals tight, raise dumbbells back to start.
-Low back should stay firm against the floor throughout.
+The low back should stay firm against the floor throughout.
 Perform 8-12 reps.

-A) Begin in a full plank with dumbbells in hands, arms extended, and on toes.
+A) Begin in a full plank with dumbbells in your hands, arms extended, and toes.
 (Kneeling variation is fine if you are not able to do a full plank).
-Engage your abdominals draw the belly inward towards your spine.
+Engage your abdominals to draw the belly inward towards your spine.

-B) Pull right dumbbell up toward right hip bone, keeping weight close to your side.
+B) Pull the right dumbbell up toward the right hip bone, keeping the weight close to your side.
 Slowly return it to the floor and repeat with the left dumbbell.
 Perform 20 total reps-10 per arm.